 The three numbers on the label are nitrogen (N), phosphorus (P) and potassium (K).
 Nitrogen-free fertilizer has a zero (0) at the beginning and phosphorus-free fertilizer has a zero (0) in the middle.

 Is organic fertilizer the best option?

 Not necessarily.
 Organic fertilizer is made of natural materials.
-Examples of organic fertilizer include livestock manure, feather meal, blood meal, cotton seed meal, compost, etc. Organic fertilizers also contain phosphorus and nitrogen.
-In fact, even if the phosphorus number on the bag is low, often so is the nitrogen number.
-Turf grass managers will often recommend nitrogen numbers in the twenties (20s); therefore, if organic fertilizers with low nitrogen percentages are used, the recommended application rates (total amount applied) are often high resulting in a larger amount of phosphorus being applied than is ideal.
+Examples of organic fertilizer include livestock manure, feather meal, blood meal, cotton seed meal, compost, etc. Organic fertilizers also typically contain phosphorus.
+If the organic fertilizer phosphorus number on the bag is low, often is the nitrogen number.
+Turfgrass managers will usually recommend nitrogen numbers in the twenties (20s); therefore, if organic fertilizers with low nitrogen percentages are used, the recommended application rates (total amount applied) are often high resulting in a larger amount of phosphorus being applied than is ideal.
 Even low phosphorus products can add up to large loads of phosphorus depending on how much is applied.

 What is soil testing and why should I care?

 Soil testing means sending a sample of your lawn soil to a laboratory to learn what levels of nutrients currently exist in your lawn.
 The test results also provide recommendations on what your lawn needs (in terms of pH, phosphorus, and potassium) to be healthy.

 Can I take my soil somewhere to get it tested?

 Home lawn and garden soil samples can be submitted to MSU Soil Plant Nutrient Lab or UMASS Soil & Plant Nutrient Testing Lab.
 For more information, you can check with your local soil and water conservation district or extension office.